dxter2000/yoRadio_PCB/README.md

 ### Assembly instructions
 The PCB is designed to work with different configurations, so not all the components in the schematic are nedded to be soldered on.
+Populate the components you need in this order
+:
 ##### SMD jumpers:
 SJ1 needs to be connected only if we use LCD with Touch